GREAT AVIATION QUOTES

 General Dwight D. Eisenhower, US Army

 Hearings before the Committee on Military Affairs, U.S. Senate, 17 November 1945.
-Arguements for creation of a seperate United States Air Force.
+Arguments for creation of a separate United States Air Force.

 Four other pieces of equipment that most senior officers came to regard as among the most vital to our success in Africa and Europe were the bulldozer, the jeep, the 2-ton truck, and the C-47 airplane.
 Curiously, none of these is designed for combat.